• Home

 Step 2: Bloom the yeast for breadsticks

 Add cold butter and honey into an electric stand mixer.
 Pour 1/2 cup boiling water on top and stir until the honey dissolves and butter melts.
 Add 1/4 cup room temperature water.
 Cool the mixture to lukewarm (about 110°F).
 Be patient: any warmer and you may kill the yeast.
-Cooling shouldn’t take long because of the cold butter.
+Cooling shouldn’t take long because of the cold butter and aluminum bowl.
 Stir yeast into the lukewarm mixture and let it sit for 10 minutes to ensure that your yeast is active; you should see bubbles and growth.

 Step 3: Add flour and mix the breadsticks dough